MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/developer-guide/sidebar.md

 When a user switches to a tab or site for which the sidebar is not enabled, the sidebar is hidden.

-For a complete example, see the [Site-specific side panel example](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/functional-samples/cookbook.sidepanel-site-specific) sample.
+For a complete example, see [Site-specific side panel example](https://github.com/GoogleChrome/chrome-extensions-samples/tree/main/functional-samples/cookbook.sidepanel-site-specific).

 <!-- ------------------------------ -->